AusCycling has gearing restrictions for junior cyclists, for all junior events conducted under AusCycling Technical Regulations on the Road or Track.

 A number of different gear combinations can suit each criteria.

 It must be noted that this is a guide only and the actual distance covered will be dependent upon wheel size, brand and type of tyre fitted, and tyre pressure, therefore the rider must ensure compliance by measuring their own ‘roll-out’.
 Always ensure the tyres are pumped up to race pressure before rolling-out.

-For J9/11/13 events, riders may have their gears ‘blocked-off’, on the front and/or rear derailleur, to restrict their ‘roll-out’.
+Riders may have their gears ‘blocked-off’, on the front and/or rear derailleur, to restrict their ‘roll-out’.